-Catholic LGBT Organizations
+Catholic LGBTQ Organizations

 Dignity USA, works for respect and justice for people of all sexual orientations, genders, and gender identities—especially gay, lesbian, bisexual, and transgender persons—in the Catholic Church and the world through education, advocacy, and support.

 Fortunate Families, a Catholic Family, Friends & Allies Ministry, supports LGBTQ+ sisters and brothers by facilitating respectful conversation and sharing personal stories within dioceses, parishes and communities, especially with bishops, pastors and Church leadership.
 By accompaniment and bridge building Fortunate Families seek to uphold and safeguard the dignity of LGBTQ+ daughters and sons of God.

 Call To Action educates, inspires and activates Catholics to act for justice and build inclusive communities through a lens of anti-racism and anti-oppression principles.

 Catholic Organizations for Renewal (COR) is a leadership forum of U.S. church reform organizations.
 The purpose is to further reform and renewal in the Roman Catholic Church, to build an inclusive church, to bring about a world of justice and peace and to reflect the sacredness of all creation.
 COR works collaboratively to provide an authentic Catholic moral voice on these issues and coordinates projects that further these goals.

 FutureChurch seeks changes that will provide all Roman Catholics the opportunity to participate fully in Church life and leadership.
 FutureChurch works for:

 - Just, open and collaborative structures for Catholic worship, organization and governance.